SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 so we don't also mention methods separately.
 In the guide, we write "functions and methods".

+## headings

+The underlines for headings are as follows:

+1. `=` Chapter
+2. `-` Section
+3. `~` Subsection
+4. `+` Sub-subsection

+The syntax for ReStructured Text determines a heading's level from the order that underlined lines appear in a document, so if you use the wrong level or skip levels the output might be surprising or wrong.

+Although level four headings are allowed and the book does use them, you should generally try to avoid them.
+Deeply nested headings often indicate that there's a better way to organize the content.

 ## memberwise initializer

 Not hyphenated as “member-wise”.